pact-foundation/pact-ruby/README.md

 1. In the specs for the provider facing code in the consumer project, expectations are set up on a mock service provider.
 1. When the specs are run, the requests, and their expected responses, are written to a "pact" file.
-1. The requests in the pact file are replayed against the provider, and the actual responses are checked to make sure they match the expected responses.
+1. The requests in the pact file are later replayed against the provider, and the actual responses are checked to make sure they match the expected responses.

+## Why is developing and testing with pacts better than using integration tests?

+* Faster execution.
+* No need to manage starting and stopping multiple processes.
+* Reliable responses from mock service provider reduce likelihood of flakey tests.
+* Only one component is being tested at a time, making the causes of test failures easier to identify.
+* Design of service provider is improved by considering first how the data is actually going to be used, rather than how it is most easily retrieved and serialised.

 ## Installation